Louis-Jérôme Gohier

 Gohier was Minister of Justice from March 1793 to April 1794, overseeing the arrest of Girondists, and a member of the Council of Five Hundred.
-He succeeded Jean Baptiste Treilhard in the French Directory (June 1799), where he represented the republican view in front of growing royalist opposition.
+He succeeded Jean Baptiste Treilhard in the French Directory (June 1799), where he represented the republican view in the face of growing royalist opposition.

 Gohier's interaction with Bonaparte

-When Bonaparte suddenly returned from the Egyptian campaign in October 1799, he repeatedly tried to win Gohier, who was then president of the Directory, to his political projects.
-After Bonaparte's 18 Brumaire (9 November 1799) coup d'état, Gohier refused to resign his office, and sought an audience with Bonaparte at the Tuileries Palace, in an attempt to save the Republic.
-He was put under arrest and escorted to the Luxembourg Palace.
+When Bonaparte suddenly returned from the Egyptian campaign in October 1799, he repeatedly tried to win the support of Gohier, who was then president of the Directory, for his political projects.
+After Bonaparte's 18 Brumaire (9 November 1799) coup d'état, Gohier refused to resign his office.
+He sought an audience with Bonaparte at the Tuileries Palace, in an attempt to save the Republic, but was put under arrest and escorted to the Luxembourg Palace.
 On his release, two days later, he retired to his estate at Eaubonne.

 In 1802, Napoleon Bonaparte made Gohier consul-general at Amsterdam (in the Batavian Republic), and on the union of the Kingdom of Holland with the French Empire, he was offered a similar post in the United States.
 However, Gohier's health did not permit him to take up this new appointment.
-He suffered from diseases for more than 20 years, before he died at Eaubonne (16 kilometer north of Paris).
+He thenceforward suffered from diseases for more than 20 years, before dying at Eaubonne (16 kilometers north of Paris).
 His wife, who had been a close friend to Joséphine de Beauharnais, had died in 1825, and, upon his death, Gohier left his wealth and surname to Mélanie d'Hervilly Hahnemann.

-Louis-Jérôme Gohier is buried next to his wife at the Père Lachaise cemetery.
+Gohier is buried next to his wife at the Père Lachaise cemetery.